 - We are going to identify a big board or a wall to draw a mega-sized fishbone.

 - We assemble as a team, as we did for the brainstorming.

-- Would write the problem in the fish head potion.
+- I would write the problem in the fish head potion.

 - The convener would guide the team to brainstorm on ‘how could a particular category cause the problem’.
 For example, in our case, I would start asking ‘how could a machine cause the temperature of pizzas to go down?’ and fill up the ‘Machine Bone’ in the fishbone diagram.